Refinitiv/refinitiv-ui/documents/src/pages/build-app/custom-theme.md

 npm run build
 ```

-Once theme is built successfully, it will generate output files in `./dark` and `./light` folder which will contain custom theme of every Element Framework components.
+Once you have built your theme, it will generate output files in `./dark` and `./light` folders.
+These folders will contain custom themes of every Element Framework component.

 Run npm start command to launch demo page to see the changes.